EchoMAV/EchoTherm-Daemon/README.md

-  --startRecording arg      Begin recording to a specified file (currently only .mp4) --stopRecording           Stop recording to a file --takeScreenshot arg      Save a screenshot of the current frame to a file --zoomRate arg            Choose the zoom rate (a floating point number)
+  --startRecording arg      Begin recording to a specified file (currently only .mp4) --stopRecording           Stop recording to a file --takeScreenshot arg      Save a screenshot of the current frame to a file --takeRadiometricScreenshot arg Saves the next frame radiometric data as a file
+                            arg (optional) = path/filename
-                            negative = zooming out
+                            if not given will create as /Home/RadiometricData_[UTC].csv --zoomRate arg            Choose the zoom rate (a floating point number) negative = zooming out
                             zero     = not changing zoom